CFexpress is finally upon us and several cameras already have the hardware to support it.

 |Size||Prograde UHS-II||Sony Tough UHS-II||XQD||CFExpress|

-The current price for a 64GB CFexpress is $150 (which is what most people buy), but it’s still more expensive than XQD by about $20 USD, but they are the slowest of the CFexpress cards.
+The current price for a 64GB CFexpress is $150 (which is what most people buy, based on data from my site), but it’s still more expensive than XQD by about $20 USD, but they are the slowest of the CFexpress cards.

 When moving up to the 128GB cards, they are only $10 more but off an even better performance boost.